green7ea/blog/README.md

 it's made of so that we can know its size.
 We let the compiler know all this with function and structure definitions.

-You could put a function's definition in every source file that needs it but that's a terrible idea since the definition has to be the same everywhere if you want anything to work.
-Instead of having the same definition everywhere, we put the definition in a common file and include it where it is necessary.
+You could put a function's declaration in every source file that needs it but that's a terrible idea since the declaration has to be the same everywhere if you want anything to work.
+Instead of having the same declaration everywhere, we put the declaration in a common file and include it where it is necessary.
 This common file is what we known as a header.

 > Sometimes, we only use a structure through pointers or references which means